iamkissg/learning-notebook/daily-learning.markdown

     - `security filtering` (checking the content on incoming messages for attacks)
     - `redirection/traffic routing` (sending traffic to different endpoints in your own infrastructure depending on the sender or the request)
 - An event-driven/reactive approach is best if it must scale to scale to handle high loads.
 On the JVM, NIO-based libraries such as Netty, Spring Reactor, etc. make sense.

+#### 2016-12-05

+- Scala, `->`, 不是特殊语法, 返回元组的方法. `"a" -> 2` 只是 `"a".->(2)` 的语法糖
+- Actor is a synchronous object which processes all received messages successively.
+The multithreading model come out from the concept that everything that is outside an Actor is asynchronous and processed in different threads.
+It is much better to use an Actor as an object with a state, since there is no concurrency within an Actor.
+All communication with an Actor must be done by sending messages to it.
+- If there is no state in an `Actor`, then it is much better to use a simple `Future` or something related which is focused on a stateless behavior.
+- A web crawler is usually a part of a web search engine.
+- Scala, 格式化字符串, `s"$name balabala"`